GitauMungai/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that prints the sign of a number.
 Write a function that computes the absolute value of an integer.
 Write a function that adds two integers and returns the result.
+Write a function that prints all natural numbers from n to 98, followed by a new line